kapawlak/temp_lab_host/Courses/345/3L/xabsent-lab2.md

 # Absent Assignment Lab 2

 # Document Purpose
-This is an assignment provided to students who had an excused abscence for Lab 2.
+This is an assignment provided to students who had an excused absence for Lab 2.
 This document will guide you through some of the activities done in section.

 If you have any questions while doing this assignment you should reach out to your TA and schedule a time to meet with them on Zoom, preferably during their office hours.
 If you can't make your TA's office hours, you can try to reach out to another Physics 3L TA whose office hours you can make.